Transfer to Bergen

 - Course outlines for science, math, and technical courses may be required to earn equivalent credit at Bergen Community College.

-Bergen County Police Officers, Corrections Officers and Emergency Medical Technicians
+Bergen County Police Officers, Corrections Officers, Firefighters, and Emergency Medical Technicians

 Bergen County Police Officers

-- Credit is not provided for the “Class 1B Special Law Enforcement Officer” certificate.
+- Credit is not provided for the “Class 1B Special Law Enforcement Officer” certificate, or the equivalent in other counties.

 Bergen County Correction Officers